ishaankejriwal/responsible-ai-content/responsible-ai-content/patient-discharge-summarization/te.rst

     distance between a summary and reference text by making use of the Word Mover's Distance (Kusner et al., 2015) operating over n-gram embeddings pooled from BERT representations.
-  - Rationale: Acknowledge but do not use.
+  - Rationale: Acknowledge but do not recommend.
 Modern summarization systems use abstractive summarization -- token-level comparisons, even relying on embeddings, is too coarse.
   - Reference: `MoverScore: Text Generation Evaluating with